 We use every parts of the deer skin exhaustively without removing any portions that could be considered inferior.
 We are able to cover up inferior spots with a coating, but prefer to provide uncoated deer leather, offering a more natural, smooth texture and a natural transition as the leather ages.

 To maintain this high level of quality, some deer leather may have scrapes or abrasions on the surface, which lend individual character to each product.

 We use wild deer skins for Portierra deer leather.
 As mentioned above, wild deer skin occasionally has minor damage such as scars and openings from wounds.
 However, the softness of deer leather itself is unlike cow leather or pig skin, and is long-lasting.
 For that reason we have been using deer leather as high-grade leather for many years.

 The major damage caused by wild deer has become an issue of public concern.

-Our company’s ethical standard is based on the belief that we should thank nature for blessing us with deer by making good use of their meat and leather.
+Our company’s ethical standpoint is based on the belief that we should thank nature for blessing us with deer by making good use of their meat and leather.

 We would like to assist in solving this environmental problem through our work with leather.

-↓This is a video which gives vivid description of a dissection of a wild deer.
-Please be advised that some scenes may be odd.
+↓The following video provides a vivid description of a dissection of a wild deer.
+Please be advised that some scenes may be graphic in nature.